paigematheson14/MARCH_refgenome_blowflies/README.md

 done
 ```

 then do busco, quast, etc. to check the quality of the assemblies and make sure that they meet the desired assembly standards....
-YAY you are done with assemblies, now time to annotate xxxx
+YAY you are done with assemblies, now time to annotate xx

 # annotate!
 ## rename the contigs with a sequential naming scheme that adheres to EDTA's requirements
 First - you need to rename the contig IDs because EDTA requires the input FASTA file to have contig IDs that are no longer than 13 characters.